axonivy/vscode-designer/README.md

 - `npm install`: install all packages
 - `npm run build`: build the extension and webviews
-- `npm run download:engine`: download and unpack the latest master engine
+- `npm run engine:download`: download and unpack the latest master engine
 - `npm run package`: package the extension as .vsix file

 ### Generate REST Client from Axon Ivy OpenAPI